cravies/ai_algorithms/README.md

 # ai_algorithms
-Implementations of common AI algorithms from scratch I did for a graduate class in AI.
+Implementations of common AI algorithms from scratch.
+I wrote these programs for various classes I am taking in compsci graduate school.

+Jupyter notebooks should be self contained.

-Note that to run the algorithms you need to move the corresponding files from the Datasets folder to your current directory
+For .py scripts, to run the algorithms you need to move the corresponding files from the Datasets folder to your current directory

 It is very clearn in the main loop in each program which file it expects.